AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 It is no secret, that there are a lot of differences between the world’s languages.
 One of these differences is the use of plural forms that can cause huge difficulties when it comes to localization issue.

-We strongly recommend you to properly read this article to learn more about plural forms and how they are being used in AdGuard translations.
+That is why we strongly recommend you to properly read this article to learn more about plural forms and how they are being used in AdGuard translations.

 <a name="plurals"></a>